 Note: The above table is based on standard offers issued by the respective retailers.
 More flexible terms can be negotiated, however, this is likely to impact the rates offered.

 Do you want to learn more about Load Flexibility?

 Energy rates, although important, are just one measure of a retailer’s value.
-Contract terms such as load flexibility, environmental charge pass-throughs, roll-in/roll-out provision, blend & extend options, credit terms, payment options, late payment fees and credit card fees are just some ways in which electricity retailers may differ in value.
+Contract terms such as load flexibility, environmental charge pass-throughs, roll-in/roll-out provisions, blend & extend options, credit terms, payment options, late-payment fees, and credit card fees are just some ways in which electricity retailers may differ in value.

 It’s important to be clear on what’s available and what you’re agreeing to.
-Aside from asking the necessary questions so we can match your business with the most suitable energy contracts, Leading provides a detailed comparison of a broad range of retailer contract terms as part of our tender energy tender process.
+This is why, aside from asking the necessary questions so we can match your business with the most suitable energy contracts, Leading Edge Energy provides a detailed comparison of a broad range of retailer contract terms as part of our energy tender process.

-Remember, our services are free to try an obligation free.
-So we only succeed when you do.
-If you want to learn more, call us on tel: 1 300 852 770 or send us an email on firstname.lastname@example.org
+Remember, our services are free to try and obligation-free, so we only succeed when you do.
+If you want to learn more, call us on tel: 1 300 852 770 or send us an email on email@example.com.

 You may also read about our other areas of expertise such as setting up gas group tenders, procuring solar and storage, facilitating renewable energy PPAs and managing energy consumption, particularly for clients in the commercial and industrial sectors.